 1 From the O Palmer Robertson audio lectures on Covenant Theology.

-2 Herman Hoeksema: “The positive meaning of the enmity against Satan, which was announced by God, is the covenant fellowship of the Most High.
+2 Henry Ainsworth says: “Enmity: This is opposed to the amity and familiarity which had been between the woman and the serpent, which God would break.
+And here begins the first promise of grace and life, to [Eve] and mankind now dead in sin.”
+(Annotations, Genesis 3:15).
+And Herman Hoeksema likewise writes: “The positive meaning of the enmity against Satan, which was announced by God, is the covenant fellowship of the Most High.
 As the friendship of the world is enmity against God (James 4:4), so also the enmity against the serpent and his seed is friendship of God. . .The promise of God in the protevangel is that God will put enmity in the heart of man against Satan and his seed.
 This implies regeneration.”
 (Reformed Dogmatics, pp369-70).
-Vos: “Enmity between the woman and her seed, on the one hand, and the serpent and its seed, on the other, points to a relationship of friendship with God.
+Vos also notes: “Enmity between the woman and her seed, on the one hand, and the serpent and its seed, on the other, points to a relationship of friendship with God.
 After all, man had renounced friendship with God and had allied himself with Satan.
-Where friendship with Satan has now turned into enmity, this can mean nothing other than that friendship with God has been restored.” (p125).
-Waltke: “In sovereign grace God converts the depraved woman's affections for Satan to righteous desire for himself.”
+Where friendship with Satan has now turned into enmity, this can mean nothing other than that friendship with God has been restored.”
+(Reformed Dogmatics, V2, p125).
+And Waltke echoes all this: “In sovereign grace God converts the depraved woman's affections for Satan to righteous desire for himself.”
 (Genesis, p93).

 3 Julian Zugg from his Covenant Theology course (From the MINTS website).